Guidelines for Class

 - Use our HCA Parent Community (Facebook Group) to arrange calls with their classmates.

 Prepare Your Accounts

 Check that you know how to access your QuickSchools account.
-Continuing academic records will be published on QuickSchools and are accessible to parents, guardians, and High School students.
+Academic records will continue to be published on QuickSchools and are accessible to parents, guardians, and High School students.

 Set Up Google Apps

 All Elementary Students will be receiving HCA Google Accounts.
 (Middle School and High School students already have these.)
 Please take some time to log in to these accounts before launch on Thursday.